 How much do you have to invest?
 How much do you want to hold in reserve?
 Do you have enough to cover renovation draws until you’re reimbursed by your lender?

 What kind of scope are you comfortable with?
 We usually recommend starting with cosmetic updates for the first house flip or two: kitchen and bathroom updates, new flooring, new paint, and new fixtures.
+This especially helps if you’re flipping houses on a budget or with no money.

 Avoid structural problems like the plague.
 Avoid mechanical problems – they involve pulling permits, which you don’t want to hassle with on your first house flipping deal.